ShipEngine/connect-website/publish.md

 ---
 hidden: true
 title: Publishing Your ShipEngine Application to the Integration Platform
-description: Learn how to publish your application with the ShipEngine CLI
+description: Learn how to publish your application with the ShipEngine Integration Platform CLI
 ---

 Publishing Your Application